-Performances include the Chorale coffeehouse, a poetry slam, dancing, skits and more music.
-Proceeds from the sale of decorative and wearable art go to the Honors Study Abroad Scholarship fund.
-You can keep track of the current festival developments each fall through the festival's Facebook page.
-Original art by UIW students, alumni and faculty continues to be sold online through the Donate to Honors button on the left; there you may access photos and descriptions of the available art for purchase.
-It's a good cause!
+Performances include the Chorale coffeehouse, poetry readings, dancing, skits and more music.
+Proceeds from the sale of decorative and wearable art go to the Honors Program Scholarship Fund and is used to fund the various scholarships you can see on our Benefits page.
+Original art by UIW students, alumni and faculty continues to be sold online through our online auction site that is released the week prior to the festival.

 In Spring 2017 the Honors Program, with invaluable support from the Mabee Library, sponsored the university’s first Human Library, a place where real people are on loan to readers.
-It was such a success that we will continue to offer the event each spring.
+It was such a success that we have continued to offer the event each spring, with the exception of semesters affected by COVID.
 The format is designed as a positive framework for conversations that can challenge stereotypes and prejudices through dialogue.
 To that end, human books represent a variety of topics that often carry misconceptions and myths.
-Readers like you can "check out" the identified Books during the specified times.
-Read about the 2018 Books in the Human Library Catalog.
+"Readers" can "check out" the identified Books during the specified times.

-As our readers disclosed, human Books can “challenge discrimination but find allies” when readers realized that “Common stereotypes are prohibiting us from solving conflicts by keeping us in fear of the unknown.”
-Check out this UIW-TV feature on the Human Library.
+As our readers disclosed, Human Books can “challenge discrimination and find allies” when readers realize that “Common stereotypes are prohibiting us from solving conflicts by keeping us in fear of the unknown.”